nf-core/rarevariantburden/README.md

 <!-- If you use nf-core/rarevariantburden for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->
+To learn more about the original CoCoRV tool, please look at our paper published in *Nature Communications* [Pubmed link](https://pubmed.ncbi.nlm.nih.gov/35545612/).

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.